 3. If the car seat is too big for your pet or if you haven’t restrained him correctly, he may face the same serious problems.
 Research has shown that if your car is moving at 24 kmph or more, your dog will will be thrown from his doggie seat.

-Characteristics of the ideal Pom car seat.
-There are several aspects to a car seat that you need to look for when making a buying choice.
+There are several aspects to best small dog car seat that you need to look for when making a buying choice.
 They help keep him comfortable and safe if an accident was to occur.

 Extra tips.
 After you have bought your pet’s ideal seat, there are other elements to consider when travelling.